 Meaning of Memorandum of Understanding

-Memorandum of understanding (MOU) is an agreement between two or more parties.
+A memorandum of understanding (MOU) is an agreement between two or more parties.
 It is also known as a Letter of Intent in India.
 It is a way in which two parties reach a decision.
 An MOU is an agreement that is entered into when parties have agreed to enter into a contract.
 However, formalities like establishing the terms and conditions of the contract are yet to be negotiated.
 An MOU is a great way of outlining the rights and obligations of two parties and get them to the table for initial discussions.
 It is usually used as a way to measure the intentions of the transacting parties before a deal is finalized and officially signed.
 The MOU’s can be kept confidential if needed.
-Although they are not legally enforceable, it can be a useful tool to establish common intentions between two or more parties.
-Below listed are few Best practices and steps of Drafting an MOU that works for the parties involved in signing the MOU.
+Although they are not legally enforceable, they can be a useful tool to establish common intentions between two or more parties.
+Below listed are a few Best practices and steps of Drafting an MOU that works for the parties involved in signing the MOU.